 Cup Characteristics: Bold, striking, clean, exotic cupping.
-Dark chocolate, tongue coating mouthfeel.
+Lots of berries and citrus notes with dark chocolate resulting in a tongue coating mouthfeel.
 Racy, distinctly Yemeni Mocha flavor notes.
 No other coffee tastes quite like this one nor has its lingering mouthfeel.

-This Willoughby's Serious Select coffee will be roasted and shipped on Tuesdays 11/21 and 11/28.
+This Willoughby's Serious Select coffee will be roasted and shipped on Monday 4/6 only.

-We work directly with an exporter in Yemen who culls true specialty grade coffee and ships it to the US in Grainpro bags which isolate the coffee from any taste and odor and also controls moisture.
-Our direct relationship is important because often when one buys coffee from Yemen they may get a variety of growing years all mixed together, or, mixed screen sizes.
-This year we began to import a A+ grade of Haraaz coffee, a slightly larger bean size that is also more uniform.
-This allows more evenness and control during the roasting process, albeit more costly.
+This coffee ships to the US in Grainpro bags which isolate the coffee from any taste and odor and also controls moisture.
+Our direct relationship is important because often when one buys coffee from Yemen they may get a variety of growing years all mixed together, or mixed screen sizes.
+The evenness employed in the grading system makes for more control during the roasting process.

 Our shipper works with growers and you can be assured of new crop, evenly graded specialty coffee, the real deal.
 It's expensive but farmers are assured of much higher remuneration than they would typically receive as well as investment in social programs.
-This is 100% authentic Yemen Mocha from a single, quality producing region.
+This is 100% authentic Yemen Mocha from the single, quality producing Sharqi Haraaz region.

 Coffee trees growing on steps carved into rock in Harazi